mobify/workshop--adaptivejs-site-1x/README.md

 yo adaptivejs:view
 ```

-1. When prompted for a name type `categories` and hit enter
+1. When prompted for a name type `category` and hit enter
 2. Select `base` as the view to extend and hit enter

 *screenshot here*

-We've created a new view, but the router doesn't know about it yet.
-In order to see the view we need to tell the router when it should be used.
+We've generated all the files we need for a view, but we now need to add the view to the router file.

 3. Open the file `router.js` found in the adaptation folder of your project
 4. Add the path for the new view file to the dependecies array.